 Jo's second novel, A World of Silence, deals with the secrecy that often protects perpetrators of domestic violence.
-It has been long listed in the 2022 Hawkeye Manuscript Development Prize.
+It long listed in the 2022 Hawkeye Manuscript Development Prize.

 Her third novel The Family, focuses on the resilience of a mother and daughter whose bond is deeply damaged by toxic religious and cultural agendas until, through courageous determination, they reclaim the truths stolen from them.

-Jo has completed the first draft of a fourth novel, The Truth About My Daughter, a contemporary women's fiction novel featuring two sisters navigating their love/hate relationship within a dysfunctional family placed second in the Hawkeye Manuscript Development Prize.
+Her fourth novel, The Truth About My Daughter, a contemporary women's novel featuring two sisters navigating their love/hate relationship within a dysfunctional family placed second in the Hawkeye Manuscript Development Prize.

 She is exploring publishing options.